swutw/cpex_cv_forecasting/README.md

     - puts all final imagery (for the .pptx template) to _./figs_final/_.

-**Just before you are ready to present**
-5. Update the observed imagery that might have been refreshed while you were forecasting: **./run_update_observed_imagrey.sh** or **python ./supplementary/update_observed_imagrey.py**
-- this will only update NHC surface analysis, MIMIC-TPW imagery, GOES-16 and Meteosat-11, SAL split-window, and ICAP imagery.
-- before it overwrites the images in ./figs_final/, it will copy the originals to *_backup*.
-So in case something is wrong with the latest imagery, you always have the option to go back to the original image.
-If you run the script multiple times, it will keep backups of each iteration.

 -------------------------------------------
 # Steps for creating the Microsoft PowerPoint template
 Make sure you have downloaded image files and cropped them before starting this.